 There are also a few smaller islands to the north and south of Zanzibar that are also worth considering.
 To the north is Pemba Island, which offers some world-class diving and some rustic lodges.
 Mafia Island to the south, also has some excellent diving and snorkelling and is another off the beaten track escape.

-There are also a few selected beach places on the mainland, of which Ras Kutani is the pick of the bunch as it is a short 9 minute internal flight from Dar es Salaam, making it the perfect place to relax immediately after arriving.
+There are also a few selected beach places on the mainland, of which Ras Kutani is the pick of the bunch as it is a short nine minute internal flight from Dar es Salaam, making it the perfect place to kick back and relax immediately after arriving.